kubernetes/minikube/site/content/en/docs/commands/completion.md

       --one_output                       If true, only write logs to their native severity level (vs also writing to each lower severity level; no effect when -logtostderr=true)
   -p, --profile string                   The name of the minikube VM being used.
 This can be set to allow having multiple instances of minikube independently. (default "minikube")
-      --rootless                         Force to use rootless driver (docker and podman driver only) --skip_headers                     If true, avoid header prefixes in the log messages --skip_log_headers                 If true, avoid headers when opening log files (no effect when -logtostderr=true) --stderrthreshold severity         logs at or above this threshold go to stderr when writing to files and stderr (no effect when -logtostderr=true or -alsologtostderr=false) (default 2)
+      --rootless                         Force to use rootless driver (docker and podman driver only) --skip-audit                       Skip recording the current command in the audit logs.
+      --skip_headers                     If true, avoid header prefixes in the log messages --skip_log_headers                 If true, avoid headers when opening log files (no effect when -logtostderr=true) --stderrthreshold severity         logs at or above this threshold go to stderr when writing to files and stderr (no effect when -logtostderr=true or -alsologtostderr=false) (default 2)